100 Years of Italian Studies at Edinburgh

 Speaking in Cultures: The Edinburgh Gadda Prize 2019

-Comprising the opening event of the Society for Italian Studies conference, this capacity public event at the Scottish Parliament (hosted by Linda Fabiani MSP) included a keynote speech by Jhumpa Lahiri and the awarding of two prizes for scholarly monographs: The Crolla Amato Prize (established scholars); and The Vittoria Group Prize (early career scholars).
-The prize winners were Ruth Ben-Ghiat (Overall Winner of the Crolla Amato Prize for Cultural Studies); Angela Borghesi (Overall Winner of the Crolla Amato Prize for Literary Studies; and Mathjis Duyck (Overall Winner of the Vittoria Group Prize).
+Comprising the opening event of the Society for Italian Studies conference, this capacity public event at the Scottish Parliament (hosted by Linda Fabiani MSP) included a keynote address by Jhumpa Lahiri and the award of two scholarly prizes as part of the sixth edition of the Edinburgh Gadda Prize, The Crolla Amato Prize (established scholars) and The Vittoria Group Prize (early career scholars).
+30 international jurers evaulated this year's submission – a record 147 scholarly monographs on all aspects of contemporary Italian culture.
+The prize winners were Ruth Ben-Ghiat (Overall Winner, Crolla Amato Prize for Cultural Studies), Angela Borghesi (Overall Winner, Crolla Amato Prize for Literary Studies), and Mathjis Duyck (Overall Winner, Vittoria Group Prize).
+Federica G Pedriali is the Founder and Chair of the Prize.

 Infinite Grace: Leonardo 1519-2019